marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 PUNCH_DONE does not affect the peer's probing or validation result, or either endpoint's obligation to answer PATH_CHALLENGE frames ({{different-base}}).

-The client MUST NOT exceed the advertised concurrency limit.
-Each Attempt ID counts once, from the first request transmission until local probing ends and the server's PUNCH_DONE is received.
-The server counts accepted attempts until it first sends PUNCH_DONE.
-A new request that would exceed the limit MUST be treated as a connection error of type PROTOCOL_VIOLATION.

-The client SHOULD request attempts as candidate pairs become available, but MAY delay requests to prioritize pairs when the concurrency limit is small.
+The client SHOULD request attempts as candidate pairs and unused grants become available, but MAY delay requests to prioritize pairs.

+## Grant Limits {#grant-limits}

+The client's nat_traversal transport parameter ({{negotiate-extension}}) sets the initial cumulative grant limit.
+MAX_PUNCH_GRANTS ({{max-punch-grants-frame}}) can increase it.
+The server MUST NOT issue a grant whose Grant ID is greater than or equal to the largest limit received.
+The client MUST treat receipt of a grant at or above its largest advertised limit as a connection error of type PROTOCOL_VIOLATION.

+The server decides when to issue grants within the limit; the client decides when to increase it.

 ## Probes Received on a Different Base {#different-base}